Find a Lender-Approved Local Conveyancer in Belper

 Planning law solicitors in Belper regulated by the Solicitors Regulation Authority

-The solicitors listed below are a small selection of solicitors in Belper practicing in planning law.
-The solicitors can give expert legal advice on all aspects of planning, including making sure people do what the planning regulations say
+The list below is a non-comprehensive list of solicitors in Belper with expertise in planning law.
+This may include advice on making sure people do what the planning regulations say

 • Ellis - Fermor & Negus Ltd, 5 Market Place, Ripley, Derbyshire, DE5 3BS